DFC302/subseeker/README.md

 A sub-domain enumeration tool. \
 Written in python3.

 **Special thanks to tools like certspotter, sublist3r, subfinder, knock, and crt.sh.
-Without tools like these, subseeker.py would not be what it is.** \
+Without tools like these, subseeker.py would not be what it is.**
-**Special thanks to NahamSec's recon videos.
-This tool was built around his recon videos.
-Check him out on twitch, youtube, github, etc.**

 **You can find these below:** \
 Sublist3r:    <https://github.com/aboul3la/Sublist3r> \